Chart Color Schemes

 Health performance in Sheffield - Railton is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Sheffield - Railton faces significant health challenges, with common conditions prevalent among both younger and older age groups.
-Private health cover is low at approximately 46%, covering about 3,207 people, compared to 48.3% across the Rest of Tas.
-The national average is 55.3%.
+Sheffield - Railton faces significant health challenges, as indicated by AreaSearch's assessment.
+Mortality rates and prevalence of chronic conditions are notable across both younger and older age groups.
+Private health cover is extremely low, at approximately 46% of the total population (around 3,217 people), compared to 49.1% in the Rest of Tasmania and a national average of 55.7%.

 Frequently Asked Questions - Health